jianbingfang/vscode-dup-checker/README.md

 - `Check Duplicates`: check duplicate lines immediately.
 - `Check Duplicates With Trim Condition`: trim customer input characters first (on both start and end).
 - `Check Duplicates With Regex Match`: capture matched substrings with customer input regex first (DupChecker will use the **last match** if you have multiple groups in regex).
+- `Check Duplicates (For All Files)`: check duplicate lines for all files in workspace one by one.

 ### Configurations: